apache/lucenenet/websites/site/quick-start/tutorial.md

 > As mentioned earlier, if you are not running .NET 6.0 SDK or later you will need to modify the above code in the following two ways: 1) Program.cs file will need to have a namespace, Program class and a static void main method.
 See Microsoft docs [here](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-5-0#code-try-3) for details; and 2) you will need to add [braces to the using statements](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-statement#example).

 ### Code Walkthrough
-Before we run the code let’s talk about what’s different then the code in Example 1.
+Before we run the code let's talk about what's different then the code in Example 1.

 As you might guess we have an additional using declaration `using Lucene.Net.QueryParsers.Classic` related to the additional Nuget package we added.
 But other than that the rest of the code at beginning and even middle of the code is just like what we already covered in Example1.